manabu-hirano/logdrive/README.md

      BAD PASSWORD: is too simple
      Retype new password: [ ENTER "test" ]

+Then, execute benchmark script as follows.

     # Copy original logdrive file
     [root@localhost tests]# cp /benchmark/preservation-vm-1.img /benchmark/preservation-vm-1.img.orig
     [root@localhost tests]# bash auto-runtest-VMs.sh
+      [ THIS TAKES OVER TEN MINUTES ]

 You can check the results of benchmark software on VMs as CSV files in /benchmark/results/.
 If you need to execute further benchmark, see the detail of the auto-runtest-VMs.sh.